Chou Associates Management Inc. and Chou Associates Fund

 Applicable Legislative Provisions

-IN THE MATTER OF THE SECURITIES LEGISLATION OF ONTARIO (the Jurisdiction) AND IN THE MATTER OF THE PROCESS FOR EXEMPTIVE RELIEF APPLICATIONS IN MULTIPLE JURISDICTIONS AND IN THE MATTER OF CHOU ASSOCIATES MANAGEMENT INC. (the Filer) AND IN THE MATTER OF THE CHOU ASSOCIATES FUND (the Fund)
+IN THE MATTER OF THE SECURITIES LEGISLATION OF ONTARIO (the Jurisdiction) AND IN THE MATTER OF THE PROCESS FOR EXEMPTIVE RELIEF APPLICATIONS IN MULTIPLE JURISDICTIONS AND IN THE MATTER OF CHOU ASSOCIATES MANAGEMENT INC. (the Filer) AND CHOU ASSOCIATES FUND (the Fund)

-The principal regulator in the Jurisdiction has received an application (the Application) from the Filer on behalf of the Fund, for a decision under the securities legislation of the Jurisdiction of the principal regulator (the Legislation):
+The principal regulator in the Jurisdiction has received an application from the Filer, on its behalf and on behalf of the Fund, for a decision under the securities legislation of the Jurisdiction of the principal regulator (the Legislation) for exemptions from:

-(b) the Filer has provided notice that section 4.7(1) of Multilateral Instrument 11-102 -- Passport System (MI 11-102) is intended to be relied upon in all of the provinces and territories of Canada other than Ontario (together with Ontario, the Jurisdictions).
+(b) the Filer has provided notice that section 4.7(1) of Multilateral Instrument 11-102 -- Passport System (MI 11-102) is intended to be relied upon in British Columbia, Alberta, Saskatchewan, Manitoba, Québec, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador (together with the Jurisdiction, the Jurisdictions).

 2. The Filer is registered as an investment fund manager, portfolio manager and exempt market dealer in Ontario.